infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

   ## Adoption
   - Adoption is defined as the permanent placement of a child in a family, whereby the rights and responsibilities of the biological parents are legally transferred to the adoptive parent/s.
   - The laws governing the adoption of children in India are the Hindu Adoption and Maintenance Act, 1956, the Hague Convention on Inter-Country Adoption, 1993 (Ratified by the Government of India in 2003), the Juvenile Justice (Care and Protection of Children) Act, 2015, and the Adoption Regulations, 2017.
+  - - The Fundamental principles governing adoption:
+	- The child’s best interests shall be of paramount consideration, while processing any adoption placement
+	-  Preference shall be given to place the child in adoption with Indian citizens and with due regard to the principle of placement of the child in his own socio-cultural environment, as far as possible
+	- All adoptions shall be registered on Child Adoption Resource Information and Guidance System and the confidentiality of the same shall be maintained by the Authority.

+  ### Challenges in adoption:
+  - Less children reaching adoption agencies.
+  - Less number of children available in proportion to large number of registered waiting parents.
+  - Informal and illegal adoptions.
+  - Delays at various level in the adoption process

   ## Foster Care